DenisSouth/xray-pneumonia-detection/README.md

 or some else

-If you will get nice result in test data - please make pull request or issue :-)
+If you will get nice result on test data (bettar then 0.69% accuracy) - please make pull request or issue :-)